19IT126/Wordoku/README.md

 5. Main.java- This is a runner file.

 To run this application download the full 'Wordoku' package and configure it with your IDE.
 Now simply run the Main.java file and you are good to go.

+Refer demonstration video for details on how to play.